Avian Influenza

 In mammals, infection with avian influenza viruses is often asymptomatic or with mild flu-like symptoms.
 However, infections with certain HPAIV variants can also lead to severe and fatal disease.

-Poultry farmers should pay particular attention to compliance with biosecurity measures: direct and indirect contact between poultry and wild birds should be avoided at all costs.
-In the event of health problems in poultry farms, a veterinary examination should always be carried out to rule out avian influenza.
-For early detection and prevention of further spread, all wild waterfowl and birds of prey found dead must be reported to the locally responsible district administrative authority (official veterinarian).
-Such animals should not be touched and should be left where they are found.
-The authorities will arrange for the animals to be recovered and examined.
+Poultry farmers should continue to ensure compliance with biosecurity measures: direct and indirect contact between poultry and wild birds should be prevented as far as possible.
+In the event of health problems among animals on poultry farms, a veterinary examination must be carried out to rule out avian influenza.
+For early detection and to prevent further spread, all wild waterfowl and birds of prey found dead must be reported to the locally responsible district administrative authority (district veterinary officer).
+Such animals should not be touched and should be left where found.
+Recovery and examinations will be arranged by the authority.

 Avian influenza surveillance in Austria

-In the context of passive surveillance in 2022, 338 samples from wild birds found dead were tested for the avian influenza A virus genome by PCR.
-The highly pathogenic A(H5N1) virus was detected in 35 dead wild birds from 5 provinces.
+As part of passive surveillance in 2025, 758 samples from wild birds found dead were tested for the avian influenza A virus genome using PCR.
+The highly pathogenic A(H5N1) virus of subtype 2.3.4.4b was detected in 104 dead wild birds from eight federal states (Salzburg not affected).

 At the National Reference Laboratory for Avian Influenza (NRL, AGES Mödling), we test various bird samples (organs, swabs, carcasses) for the presence of AIV using Influenza A real-time RT-PCR.
 Positive detections are further subtyped and confirmed by sequencing, egg culture and hemagglutination test (HA).
 Indirect detection by determination of antibodies is performed by ELISA and hemagglutination inhibition test (HAH).